An introduction to the categorical p-adic Langlands program

-If $X$ and $Y$ are objects of an $\infty$-category~$\cC$, then we have a mapping anima\footnote{In \cite{lurie2009stable} and~\cite{LurieHA}, the terminology {\em spaces} is used for the $\infty$ category arising from simplicial sets under the usual Quillen model structure, and for its objects, but we follow~\cite{cesnavicius2021purity} in using the terminology {\em anima} instead.} $\Maps_{\cC}(X,Y)$.
-When $\cC$ is furthermore stable, this mapping anima will in fact be an animated abelian group \mar{TG: ref for this?} (or, in contexts where there is a ring of coefficients $\cO$ in play, an animated $\cO$-module), which (by the Dold--Kan correspondence) can be thought of as an object of $D^{\leq 0}(\Z-\Mod),$ the stable $\infty$-category overlying the derived category of non-positively graded cochain complexes of abelian groups.
+If $X$ and $Y$ are objects of an $\infty$-category~$\cC$, then we have a mapping anima\footnote{In \cite{lurie2009stable} and~\cite{LurieHA}, the terminology {\em spaces} is used for the $\infty$-category arising from simplicial sets under the usual Quillen model structure, and for its objects, but we follow~\cite{cesnavicius2021purity} in using the terminology {\em anima} instead.} $\Maps_{\cC}(X,Y)$.
+When $\cC$ is furthermore stable, this mapping anima will in fact be a connective spectrum.
+In our contexts our categories will be furthermore $\cO$-linear (for some ring of coefficients~$\cO$), and so $\Maps_{\cC}(X,Y)$ will be a connective $\cO$-module spectrum, or equivalently an animated $\cO$-module, which (by the Dold--Kan correspondence) can be thought of as an object of $D^{\leq 0}(\cO\text{-}\Mod),$ the stable $\infty$-category overlying the derived category of non-positively graded cochain complexes of $\cO$-modules.

-Again using the stability, one can furthermore define a spectrum $\RHom_{\cC}(X,Y)$, \mar{TG: add reference} \mar{ME: Not sure if {\em spectrum} is the best noun to use here.
-I guess it is something more structured, like a module over $H\Z$ or something, since it gives an object of $D(\Z-\Mod)$.
-TG: spectra seems to be the usual category used in the literature\dots} which we can regard as an object of $D(\Z-\Mod)$ (unbounded in both directions).
-Mapping spaces are recovered from $\RHom$s via